 Take the cream cheese out of the refrigerator to soften.

-The easiest way to make this is by combining all ingredients but the wonton wrappers in a food processor and mixing.
+The easiest way to make this is by combining all ingredients but the wonton wrappers in a food processor and pulsing until mixed.
 But, if you don’t have one big enough or want to make sure each ingredient is chopped to a certain size, you can do the crab and green onion separately then mix together with the rest of the ingredients, which is what I did.

 Spoon about a teaspoon of the mix into the center of the wonton wrapper.
 Wet the inside perimeter of the wrapper with a dab of water on your finger then fold the sides together to form a triangle shape.
 Seal by pressing the two together tightly.

-When the oil reaches temp, carefull lower the wontons into the fryer.
-Cook for about four minutes, rotating halfway through.
+When the oil reaches temp, carefully lower the wontons into the fryer.
+Cook for about three minutes, rotating halfway through, until golden brown.

-Remove and place on a plate cover in paper towels to remove the excess oil.
+Remove and place on a plate covered in paper towels to remove the excess oil.